akazukin5151/syncplay/README.md

 # Fork

 This is a fork of Syncplay that adds support for streaming videos in torrents.
+Stream a magnet link in real-time, synchronised with your friends.

 For torrenting, only mpv is supported on Linux. mpv and IINA is supported on macOS.
 Windows is not supported.
 Non-torrent features are maintained, so this can function as a perfect replacement for upstream Syncplay.